wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/microsoft-vaccination-management-overview/includes/4-integration-external-immunization-systems.md

 Each message generation will create a record in **Vaccination Data Sharing Notification Log**.
 The response from the immunization system is also stored in the same record, allowing you to have a log of the number of times a particular vaccination record was replayed and what the issues were with each message.

-To understand more on how to implement HL7 integration with external immunization systems, reference the following [article](/dynamics365/industry/vaccination-management/integration-immunization-systems/?azure-portal=true) on Microsoft Docs.
+To understand more on how to implement HL7 integration with external immunization systems,see [integration immunization systems](/dynamics365/industry/vaccination-management/integration-immunization-systems/?azure-portal=true) on Microsoft Docs.